Catch red-handed

 For some reason, I have a vague memory of a children’s program from about 35 years ago, which was using a skit to teach the idiom red-handed to young viewers like I was at the time.

-One day she put red paint in the cookie jar (after taking the cookies out, of course).
+One day, she put red paint in the cookie jar (after taking the cookies out, of course).

-The naughty little boy put his hand in the jar and – you guessed it – he was caught red-handed.
+The naughty little boy put his hand in the jar, and – you guessed it – he was caught red-handed.

-If you catch someone red-handed, it means that you find them in the act of doing something.
-Often that ‘something’ is bad or not allowed.
+If you catch someone red-handed, you find them in the act of doing something.

-Just like sometimes the police are in the right place at the right time to catch a purse snatcher in the act of stealing a purse before they can make a getaway.
+Sometimes, the police are in the right place at the right time to catch a purse snatcher in the act of stealing a purse before they can make a getaway.

 Posted